Yuki23329626/lamp-docker/README.md

 Install following tools in your physical environment:
 - [docker](https://docs.docker.com/engine/install/ubuntu/)
 - 2023/09/01 update
-  Following the guidance of docker installation, it will also install the docker-compose plug-in,
+  Following the guidance of docker installation, it will also install the docker-compose plug-in
-  there is no need to install the standalone version of docker-composer
+  There is no need to install the standalone version of docker-composer
 - <strike>[docker-compose_old](https://docs.docker.com/compose/install/)</strike>
 - <strike>[docker-compose](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually)</strike>